HOW WE CAN HELP YOU

 A durable power of attorney is called “durable” because it retains its legal power when the person who originally made it is incapacitated and no longer able to make legal or medical decisions.
 When you give a family member or other trusted person power of attorney, this means that they are given the legal right to handle various aspects of your affairs, including the right to manage your financial assets, pay bills, and perhaps most importantly, make medical decisions for you.
 By giving a loved one power of attorney over your affairs, you can avoid many of the emotionally and financially costly disagreements that can arise when there are no written directives to turn to.

 Probate is a process where a Decedent's will is proven before a court (if there was a will) and the Decedent's estate is then administered so as to manage the estate's property, settle the estate's debts and distribute assets to beneficiaries.
-Advance Planning takes special care to make the probate process easy and straightforward, with a focus on San Joaquin, Alameda, and Stanislaus Counties.
+Advance Planning takes special care to make the probate process easy and straightforward.